 - Do teachers challenge my child to do better?
 Explain. - Do teachers treat my child with respect?
-How so? - Is classroom discipline at the school is consistent? - Does your child's teacher or principal collaborate and provide feedback that are valued at your child's school?
-Explain. - How is homework productive and support learning in the classroom? - How are you informed about your child's progress or areas of concern before report card are sent home? - Are you satisfied with the textbooks and curriculum used at your child's school? - As a parent, are you provided with opportunities for involvement at your child's school? - What are interests and hobbies? - Is the school a safe place for your child?
+How so? - Is classroom discipline at the school or your child's classroom inconsistent? - Does your child's teacher or principal collaborate and provide feedback that are valued at your child's school?
+Explain. - How is homework productive and support learning in the classroom? - How are you informed about your child's progress or areas of concern? - Are you satisfied with the textbooks and curriculum used at your child's school? - As a parent, are you provided with opportunities for involvement at your child's school? - What are your interests and hobbies? - Is the school a safe place for your child?
 Explain.